Forrester logo

 Drive Sustainable Sourcing in Your Supply Chain

-With Ivalua’s Source to Pay solutions suite and Environmental Impact Center (EIC), organizations can build meaningful and transparent emission reduction initiatives.
+With Ivalua’s Source-to-Pay software and Environmental Impact Center (EIC), organizations can build meaningful and transparent emission reduction initiatives.
 By utilizing reliable data to generate emission baselines and collaborating with suppliers, the EIC is committed to creating a sustainable supply chain.
 This allows Procurement and Supply Chain departments an important opportunity to contribute to corporate sustainability goals.

 Conclusion